 Make it Visual

 One of the fastest ways to lose an audience’s interest is to tell a story, rather than show it.
 In a novel, the tip “show don’t tell” means to replace phrase like, “Bob was incredibly sad,” with phrases like, “Bob’s tears fell from his eyes like relentless rain from a grey sky.”
 For a brand story, showing means to include more than just copy.
 Add graphics, photos, and videos to show what kind of company you are.
 If you have photographs of the company in different stages of its story, include these.
 Create a video to shows your story in less than a minute.
 Include photographs of your work when you mention different aspects of your skills.
 Or even demonstrate your story with brief descriptions and lots of illustrations, like a children’s book.
-See more ideas for visual storytelling in Lindsay Lanier’s article on images for telling a brand story.

 You may have heard of Mars Dorian, the ultra-creative and original brand consultant and designer.
 On his about page, he includes his story, told in an illustrated, comic book like style full of hilarious comments and graphics.
 In my opinion, Mars’ story is worthy of its own page, rather than just a “more” below his long, albeit witty, description of who he is and what he does.